pwkasay/forest-explorer/README.md

 - `FORTYPCD` — Forest type code
 - `STDAGE` — Stand age (years)

-The dbt models transform these raw measurements into carbon-per-acre estimates by species, forest type, and geography — the kind of aggregation Funga's Growth and Land teams would need.
+The dbt models transform these raw measurements into carbon-per-acre estimates by species, forest type, and geography

 ## License